-Figure 3: Throughput vs. offered load
+Figure 3.
+Throughput vs. offered load.

-the FCR algorithm for 10, 50, and 100 stations wireless LANs.
-Figures 4(b) and 4(c) show the packet delay distributions for 10 and 100 stations.
-We have not apply limitation on the number of retries in this simulation for simplicity.
-In Figure 4(b), the FCR algorithm transmits 91% of all packets successfully within 10 msec while the remaining 9% packets spread over 10 msec to over 600 msec in delay.
-However, the IEEE 802.11 MAC transmits 62%packets within 10 msec, 21% packets in the range from 10 msec to 20 msec, 7% packets in the range from 20msec to 30 msec, and so on.
-In Figure 4(c), the FCR algorithm transmits 88% of all packets successfully within 10 msec, while the IEEE 802.11 MAC transmits only 18% packets within 10 msec, 16% packets in the range from 10 msec to 20 msec, 12% packets in the range from 20 msec to 30 msec, and so on.
+To show our FCR does resolve collisions faster than the IEEE 802.11 MAC does, we carry out the analysis for the packet delay for the IEEE 802.11 MAC and the FCR algorithm with the average transmission time for a packet (i.e., the average packet length) of 40 slots (q = 0.975).
+The packet delay here is the time period from the time when a packet arrives from the higher layer to the MAC layer to the time it is successfully transmitted to the intended receiving station.
+It does not take any queueing delay as a station will not generate another packet until the current packet has been successfully transmitted.
+Figure 4(a) shows the average delay for the IEEE 802.11 MAC and the FCR algorithm for 10, 50, and 100 stations, respectively.
+Figures 4(b) and 4(c) show the packet delay distributions for 10 and 100 stations, respectively.
+We have not applied the limitation on the number of retries in this simulation for simplicity.
+In figure 4(b), the FCR algorithm transmits 91% of all packets successfully within 10 ms while the remaining 9% packets spread over 10 ms to over 600 ms in delay.
+However, the IEEE 802.11 MAC transmits 62% packets within 10 ms, 21% packets in the range from 10 ms to 20 ms, 7% packets in the range from 20 ms to 30 ms, and so on.
+In figure 4(c), the FCR algorithm transmits 88% of all packets successfully within 10 ms, while the IEEE 802.11 MAC transmits only 18% packets within 10 ms, 16% packets in the range from 10 ms to 20 ms, 12% packets in the range from 20 ms to 30 ms, and so on.
 In the simulation results for the packet delay, it is clear that the FCR algorithm transmits most packets successfully within pretty short time, while the IEEE 802.11 MAC transmits packets in much longer time due to collisions, which indeed shows that the FCR algorithm does resolve collision much faster than the IEEE 802.11 MAC algorithm does.